 “Do you know what it means to miss New Orleans….”

 The B&B is perfectly situated, three blocks from the ferry (seven minute walk) that takes six minutes to cross the Mighty Mississippi River and drops you at the foot of Canal Street and the French Quarter.

 Once you get off the ferry, the world-famous French Quarter is a few steps away to your right, along with The Shops at Canal Place & Movie Theaters, the Audubon Aquarium and Entergy Imax Theater, and the Natchez Steamboat.
 Harrah’s Casino, the Audubon Insectarium, and the St. Charles Street Car Line are just ahead of you.
 The Riverwalk Outlet Shopping Mall, the Ernest N. Morial Convention Center, the Central Business District, the Warehouse/Arts District, the Ogden Museum of Southern Art, the Contemporary Arts Center, and the National World War II Museum are to your left.
 The home of the New Orleans Saints football team, the Superdome, is within walking distance from the ferry.
 It is next to the home of the New Orleans Hornets basketball team, or you can take the newly installed streetcar up Canal Street to the New Orleans Museum of Art and Sculpture Garden in City Park, and Jazz Fest.
 Plus there are restaurants, bars, and music venues galore in all directions!

-No car is necessary to get to most attractions but there is a ferry, a bus, cabs and a bridge if you need to drive across the river, and the B&B is within easy driving distance to Jean Lafitte Swamp Tours and National Park; Laura Plantation and Oak Alley Plantation homes, fishing, golfing, Magazine Street antique stores, the Audubon Zoo & Park, and much more.
+No car is necessary to get to most attractions but there is a ferry, a bus, cabs and a bridge if you need to drive across the river, and the B&B is within easy driving distance to Jean Lafitte Swamp Tours and National Park; Laura Plantation, Whitney Plantation and Oak Alley Plantation homes, fishing, golfing, Magazine Street shops and antique stores, the Audubon Zoo & Park, and much, much more.